Hardeep-5911/Induction_program/README.md

 #### ☕ 9:30 AM – 10:00 AM | Tea & Snacks

-> **_A warm welcome with delicious tea and snacks for everyone!_**
+> **_After Path there was warm delicious tea and snacks for everyone!_**

 #### 🎤 10:00 AM Onwards | Inaugural Ceremony
-- Registration at the auditorium entrance.
+- First there was registration at the auditorium entrance.
-- Inspiring speeches from faculty and senior students.
+* Then there was inspiring speeches from Principal Sir , Hod , chief Guest and Faculty members.
+  * FIrst **Mr. Harsimarn singh** aware us about college and its achievement .
+  * Then Hod of applied science **Dr. Harpreet Kaur Grewal** address us about our department and our branch.
+  * Then Our respectable Principle sir **Dr. Sehijpal Singh** address us about college and its national , international  achievements.
+  * After then other Chief Guits and Faculty member address us and some of our Alumni also address us
+  *
 - Overview of the induction schedule and key activities.
 ![Auditorium](https://github.com/user-attachments/assets/5f3f693f-4acc-431c-bfa3-97ee47933e9b)